 In case of emergency, or for immediate police response, always call 9-1-1.

 Emergency call takers can handle calls in multiple languages and can accommodate members of the deaf and hard-of-hearing community.
-Once police are on the scene, you may request that an on-duty affiliate or Liaison Officer be contacted.
-For other police service, such as to request that an affiliate or Liaison Officer attend a meeting or to discuss other non-emergency issues, please contact the appropriate Liaison Office below.
+Once police are on the scene, you may request an on-duty affiliate or Liaison Officer be contacted.
+For other police services, such as to request an affiliate or Liaison Officer attend a meeting or to discuss other non-emergency issues, please contact the appropriate Liaison Office below.

 Contacting a Specialized Unit for Normal Police Business

-Join the SLD email discussion groups to keep informed about current events and news from the Spcial Liaision Division.
-Send an email to email@example.com to join.
+Join the SLB email discussion groups to keep informed about current events and news from the SLB.
+Send an email to [email protected] to join.